theothertomelliott/DependencyInjectionByProtocolExample/README.md

 # DependencyInjectionByProtocolExample

-A simple project to demonstrate a pattern of dependency injection to a property of a `UIViewCOntroller` using protocols and extensions.
+A simple project to demonstrate a pattern of dependency injection to a property of a `UIViewController` using protocols and extensions.